-Dr. Sandra Coon and her TeamCowlitz, Lewis, Pierce, & Thurston Counties area
+Dr. Sandra Coon and her TeamCowlitz, Lewis, Pierce, Thurston & Clark Counties area

 Losing a pet is one of life’s hardest events.
 Let us help.

-We are a Team helping the Tacoma – Olympia area to the South with a pet passing or euthanasia in the comfort of home.
+We are a Team helping the Tacoma – Olympia area south to Vancouver, WA (Cowlitz, Lewis, Pierce, Thurston, & Clark) with a pet passing or euthanasia in the comfort of home.